SimonEismann/microservices-demo/src/loadgenerator/README.md

 A load profile can be configured in `example_load.csv` -> Format: "passed_time,request_amount_to_send".

 `example_load.lua` defines the behavior of the Loadgenerator.
+We deploy the loadgenerator with only 1 thread so the example behavior is not executed multiple times at once.
+Therefore, the behavior of the example behavior can be observed better.

 The result log of the Loadgenerator appears in the root folder as `result.csv`.